open-telemetry/oteps/text/0156-columnar-encoding.md

 The support of this new protocol can only be progressive, so implementers are advised to follow the following implementation recommendations in phase 1:

-* OTLP Receiver: Listen on a single TCP port for both OTLP and OTel Arrow.
+* `OTelArrow Receiver`: Listen on a single TCP port for both OTLP and OTel Arrow protocols.
 The goal is to make the support of this protocol extension transparent and automatic.
 This can be achieved by adding the `ArrowStreamService` to the same gRPC listener.
-A configuration parameter will be added to the OTLP receiver to disable this default behavior to support specific uses.
+A configuration parameter will be added to the OTelArrow receiver to disable this default behavior to support specific uses.
-* OTLP Exporter: By default the OTLP exporter should initiate a connection to the `ArrowStreamService` endpoint of the target receiver.
-If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the classic OTLP protocol.
+* `OTelArrow Exporter`: By default the OTelArrow exporter should initiate a connection to the `ArrowStreamService` endpoint of the target receiver.
+If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the OTLP protocol.
 A configuration parameter could be added to disable this default behavior.

 The implementation of these two rules should allow a seamless and adaptive integration of OTel Arrow into the current ecosystem generally.

-For the prototype specifically, which is a fork of the OpenTelemetry collector codebase, we have derived the OTLP/gRPC-Arrow exporter and receiver as set of changes directly to the `receiver/otlpreceiver` and `exporter/otlpexporter` components, with new `internal/arrow` packages in both.
+For the prototype specifically, which is a fork of the OpenTelemetry collector codebase, we have derived the OTelArrow exporter and receiver as set of changes directly to the `receiver/otlpreceiver` and `exporter/otlpexporter` components, with new `internal/arrow` packages in both.
 With every collector release we merge the OTel Arrow changes